ArticySoftware/Articy3ImporterForUnreal/README.md

 ```

 ### ArticyId Widget Customization
 The ArticyId Widget customization is a system to let you add custom widgets to any ArticyId or ArticyRef property in the Unreal Engine editor without having to modify the plugin code.
-The Articy button that opens up the currently selected object inside articy:draft 3 itself is also implemented using the same system.
+The Articy button that opens up the currently selected object inside articy:draft X itself is also implemented using the same system.

 The system also allows you to test the associated object for its data, or to only use your custom widget for specific types of articy objects.
-For example, all objects that have a "Quest giver" feature in articy:draft 3 can show a button inside Unreal that will open up the asset in which the associated quest is contained.
+For example, all objects that have a "Quest giver" feature in articy:draft X can show a button inside Unreal that will open up the asset in which the associated quest is contained.

 To create a customization, there are three steps:
 1. Create a Customization class inheriting from IArticyIdPropertyWidgetCustomization and override its functions.
 This class is responsible for actually creating the FExtender and the widget for the customization.